-The Sanctuary of Las Nazarenas is a church in Lima and is the site of the Peruvian Catholic procession of the Lord of Miracles, Señor de Los Milagros, who is also the patron of the city.
+The Sanctuary of Las Nazarenas is a church in Lima.
+It is the site of the Peruvian Catholic procession of the Lord of Miracles, Señor de Los Milagros, who is also the city’s patron.

 Local Food in Lima

-You can eat cheaply in Lima especially in those traditional buffet-style restaurants.
-They also offer a fixed menu of starters, main courses and, in some cases, even a dessert.
+You can eat cheaply in the city, especially in those traditional buffet-style restaurants.
+They also offer a fixed menu of starters, main courses, and sometimes even desserts.

 Cala Restaurant, Circuito de Playas, Barranco, Peru

 Restaurant Huaca Pucllana, Cdra 8, Calle General Borgoño, Distrito de Lima, Peru